kernelcrash/dragon-rom-and-floppy-emulator/README.md

       37  A13 - PE13    38  A14 - PE14
       39  A15 - PE15    40  !DSD (Device Select Disable)
 ```
-If you get a board with a microSD card slot, then this 'standard' wiring of the SD adapter
+If you get a board with a microSD card slot, then the 'standard' wiring of the SD adapter
 is fine.

 The  DEVEBOX stm32f407 board I used during development has an LED attached to PA1, so various errors will result in PA1 flashing.